SarraELGHALI/niryo_one_matlab/README.md

 setenv('ROS_IP','<WINDOWSPCIP>')
 rosinit

-*N.B. step 7 is not necessary , cause it’ s already in matlab code*
+*N.B. step 7 is not necessary , cause it s already in matlab code*

 ### 2.Download the application
 First download or clone the application file form [here] ( )